balima78/these-R-nice/README.md

 #### Correlações :chart_with_upwards_trend:

-- [corrplot]() - The R package `corrplot` is for visualizing correlation matrices and confidence intervals.[vignette](https://cran.r-project.org/web/packages/corrplot/vignettes/corrplot-intro.html)
+- [corrplot](https://github.com/taiyun/corrplot) - The R package `corrplot` is for visualizing correlation matrices and confidence intervals.[vignette](https://cran.r-project.org/web/packages/corrplot/vignettes/corrplot-intro.html)
+- [ggcorrplot](https://cran.r-project.org/web/packages/ggcorrplot/readme/README.html#:~:text=The%20ggcorrplot%20package%20can%20be,matrix%20of%20correlation%20p%2Dvalues.) - The ggcorrplot package can be used to visualize easily a correlation matrix using ggplot2
+- [GGally](https://ggobi.github.io/ggally/) - GGally extends ggplot2 by adding several functions to reduce the complexity of combining geoms with transformed data

 ### Tabelas :ticket: